27 Tips For Rubber Tree Plant Care

 You’re likely underwatering if you see fully yellow leaves with crispy brown tips without yellow edging.

 Why Does My Rubber Tree Plant Have Yellow Leaves?

 Inadequate soil moisture–particularly overwatering–is the most common cause of yellowing leaves in rubber trees.
 When the top 2-3 inches of soil are bare, water your rubber tree.
 The soil should be moist but not wet.
 Allow the plant to dry out a little more between waterings in the winter.

 The most common pests that affect rubber tree plant care are as follows:

 Most insecticidal soaps work well against rubber tree plant pests.
 You may need to spray every couple of weeks before the pests are gone.
 Since homemade sprays are often too harsh for indoor plants, use a commercial product.
 Neem oil also works well.

 The rubber tree makes for a beautiful houseplant that’s difficult to kill.
-With just a little upkeep and proper care, it can grow and thrive for many years to come – no green thumb required.
+We hope that this rubber tree plant care guide can help your plant grow and thrive for many years to come – no green thumb required.
 Have you had success with a rubber plant recently?
 We want to hear about it!
-Send any pictures and your story to Devri@twopeasinacondo.com!
+Send any pictures and your story to [email protected]!